maybenotime/maybenotime.github.io/_pages/about.md

 * Exploiting Transfer Learning and Self-Supervised Learning to enhance the performance and robustness of models in various NLP tasks, especially in low-resource scenarios.

-* Investigating the drawbacks of Large Language Models and their causes, like Hallucinations and Reversal Curse, to develop strategies for addressing these challenges.
+* Investigating the drawbacks of large language models, such as Hallucination and the Reversal Curse, to develop strategies for building trustworthy and robust LLMs.

 Recently, my research focus has been drawn towards the robustness of Large Language Models (LLMs), especially on math reasoning tasks.
 I am also interested in Retrieve-based Language Models and the application of LLMs on various domains.